Software as a Service gives individual companies access to advanced computer systems without having to design and develop them themselves.

 - Transaction monitoring and auditing.
 Sometimes leveraging the controls provided by blockchain technology and cryptocurrencies based on distributed ledgers in the blockchain Regtech ecosystem.

 - Identity management.
-Most relevant are due diligence, KYC (know your customer), AML (anti-money laundering) and anti-fraud detection and screening procedures.
+Most relevant are due diligence, KYC (know your customer), AML (anti-money laundering companies) and anti-fraud detection and screening procedures.

 - Risk management.
 Focuses on regulatory compliance and detection of risks, assessment of risk exposure and anticipation of future threats